 - Each student found responsible for Code violations will complete all sanctions on time.

 The NASCAP Project

 Moraine Valley Community College participates in NASCAP Project, the National Assessment of Student Conduct Adjudication Processes Project.
 The purpose of NASCAP is to collect data about the effectiveness of individual student conduct programs and to benchmark those scores against the other participating institutions.
 In 2012, 40 institutions participated in one of NASCAP’s two studies.
 NASCAP creates a survey that is sent to all students who participate in Moraine Valley’s student conduct process.
 This survey assesses learning outcomes 1-3 and programmatic outcomes 1-2.
-Results of the 2012-2013 NASCAP will be posted in summer 2013.
+Results of the 2012-2013 NASCAP are available here.

 Student Conduct Statistics

-The Code of Conduct Office collects a variety of descriptive statistics, including the number of violations that occur each semester to uncover trends in student behaviors.
+The Code of Conduct Office collects a variety of descriptive statistics, including the number of violations that occur each semester.
 These data guide training and educational programming efforts for faculty, staff, and students and are used to assess programmatic outcomes 3-4.
-Data will be collected and displayed beginning after fall 2012.